 3. Once you feel his pulse, count the number of beats you feel while looking at the second hand on your watch to note when 15 seconds has elapsed.
 Multiply the number of pulses you count by four.
 This will give you his total bpm.

-Dr. Javier Donatelli grew up in Argentina training young horses and was a champion rodeo rider.
+Dr. Javier Donatelli, DVM, grew up in Argentina training young horses and was a champion rodeo rider.
 He graduated from the University of La Plata in his home country.
-He has worked for Monocacy Veterinary Associates in Dickerson, Md., since 1999 and has a particular interest in dentistry and lameness.
-When not tending to clients, Dr. Donatelli is an avid polo player.
+He has been the owner of Javier Donatelli Equine Veterinarian, LLC, since 2008 and is based out of Poolesville, Maryland.